nolemmings/angular-debounce-clear/README.md

 bower install --save angular-debounce-clear
 ```

-In your AngularJS app, add a dependency:
+In your AngularJS app, add `angular-debounce-clear` as dependency:

 ```
-angular.module('myApp', ['myDependency', ..., 'angular-debounce-clear'])
+angular.module('myApp', ['angular-debounce-clear'])
 ```

-Now, you are able to use it as described under *Usage*.
+Now, you are able to use the `nl-debounce-clear` directive as described under *Usage*.

 ## Seeing before believing
-Want to run an example first?
+Want to run a working example?
 Take these steps:

 Clone the repo: